Andrew Mansioun: Life and family

 Little is known of Andrew's origins, but the Scottish exchequer records consistently describe him as French.
 As one of the royal gunners, Andrew was hurt defending Edinburgh Castle from the English invasion of 1544 that opened the war of the Rough Wooing.
 One of his own cannon had backfired, and in June 1544 he was given 44 shillings to pay for treatment to his hand.
 Later, his salary or pension was increased to compensate him for his hand's lameness.

 Andrew stayed in Edinburgh, where he had his own workshop (a buith), and the terms of his pension or retainer of 10 marks in 1544 mention his sons.
 He joined the Edinburgh incorporation of masons, wrights, glaziers, and painters.
 From September 1555 he was one of four master craftsmen who judged the assay pieces of tables or dressers made by carpenters who wanted to become free masters of the craft.
 He was also resident in the Canongate, at that a time a separate jurisdiction to Edinburgh, where he was an elder of the kirk in August 1567 and served on the Canongate burgh council in 1568.
+The burgh of Edinburgh rewarded him with the income that had endowed the altar of Saint Mary in Saint Giles' Kirk.

 He was paid his royal pension of £16 in January 1579 and a further £29 in April and this is last record of him.
 Another royal gunner, Robert Robertson, made furniture for James VI, including a table in September 1579.

+Francis Mansioun

-Several descendants continued as carpenters (called wrights).
-Francis, who took his place as a gunner at Edinburgh Castle in August 1579, was probably the eldest son.
+Several descendants continued as carpenters (called "wrights" in Scots).
+Francis Mansioun, who took his place as a gunner at Edinburgh Castle in August 1579, was probably the eldest son.
+He was the chief carpenter at Holyrood Palace for repairs made in September 1579, shortly before James VI came to Edinburgh from Stirling.
 Francis Mansioun was the official of the trade organisation in Edinburgh as 'Deacon of the Wrights' in 1595, and as such he was asked to comment on the repair of St Giles Cathedral.
 Francis made an oak pulpit for the Kirk of Falkland in August 1602.
 Joshua and Isaac Mansioun, probably siblings, were also Deacons of the Wrights in Edinburgh, and John Mansioun married to Barbara Kello was also a wright in Edinburgh in 1603.

+Flemish carpenters

 James Rokno, the son of Mansioun's Flemish colleague Tibault Rokno, also stayed in Edinburgh and became a gunner of the royal artillery.
 James Rokno was made master wright and gunner as his "guid-father" James Hectour had been in 1584, and Rokno's old position was given to David Selkirk.
 In 1589 he was the gunner on the James, the ship that took James VI to Norway to meet his bride Anne of Denmark.